 Mom's Kitchen Handbook

 The tuna salad of my childhood was a straightforward affair that involved mashing together a can of water-packed tuna with heaps of Best Foods mayonnaise, red onion, and diced celery.
 It was a beautiful thing when sandwiched between slices of soft wheat bread, and remains a lunch favorite.
-But the possibilities for turning tuna into a meal go far beyond the sandwich as evidenced by this Tuna, Chickpea, and Farro Salad.
+But the possibilities for turning tuna into a meal go far beyond the sandwich as evidenced by this Mediterranean Tuna Salad embellishes with chickpeas, farro, and fennel.

 To my mind, Americans have a rather narrow view for how canned fish is used in everyday meals.
 Frankly, we can be a bit snobbish about it, with a tendency to consider fresh fish the far superior option.
 The fact is, canned seafood is nourishing, economical, convenient, and done right, plainly delicious.
 I always have a few cans of fish (usually tuna, salmon, and sardines) tucked in the pantry.
 Perhaps we need to take a cue from our friends in Europe, who lean on a wide variety of canned fish, tuna included, in many difference preparations.